 Cost of the entrance (Partial, only to this museum):

 The Cathedral of San Blas is part of the Archbishop’s Religious Circuit.
 This circuit shows visitors the splendor of the viceroyalty of Cusco and the Peruvian world.
-It is a privileged exhibition of Cuzco art composed of architecture, painting, sculpture, carving, and music.
-It combines the most diverse styles from the third decade of the sixteenth century, starting from the transition style, then mannerism, to travel through tenebrism, the baroque, the rococo, and ending with the neoclassical.
+It is a privileged exhibition of Cuzco art, encompassing architecture, painting, sculpture, carving, and music.
+It combines the most diverse styles from the third decade of the sixteenth century, starting from the transition style, then mannerism, traveling through tenebrism, the baroque, the rococo, and ending with the neoclassical.

-These magnificent works of art, guarded inside Cusco’s most important religious monuments, were carried out by European, indigenous, and mestizo masters.
+These magnificent works of art, housed within Cusco’s most important religious monuments, were created by European, indigenous, and mestizo masters.
 They reflect the encounter and clash of two cultures, their symbiosis, a fusion of ideas, and a double codification of values.

-The museums of the religious circuit are The Cathedral of Cusco, Jesus Company Temple, Religious Art Museum, and San Blas Temple.
+The museums of the religious circuit are the Cathedral of Cusco, the Jesuit Company Temple, the Religious Art Museum, and the San Blas Temple.

 The fee to access all the museums that make up the circuit: